richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

 ## Azure

 Azure SQL Database and Managed Instance come with built‑in high availability features.
 Instead of manually configuring clusters, replication, and certificate‑based endpoints, Azure provides automated failover, built‑in replication, and a simplified failover group mechanism.
-This means less manual configuration and a lower operational overhead while still meeting the key HA requirements.
+This means less manual configuration and a lower operational overhead while still meeting the key High Availability requirements.

 ### Fundamentals